open-traffic-generator/models/MODEL-GUIDE.md

   properties:
     description:
       description: >-
-        Description of the parent property hosting the x-pattern extension
+        Description of the parent property hosting the extension
       type: string
     format:
       description: >-